bihe/ninja-mongodb/README.md

         <version>x.x.x</version>
     </dependency>

-2) Configure the mongodb connection in your ninja application.conf (values are the default values used by this module)
+2) Configure the mongodb connection in your ninja application.conf (values show are the default values used by this module if no properties are provided)

-	ninjamorhia.mongodb.host=127.0.0.1
+	ninjamorphia.mongodb.host=127.0.0.1
-	ninjamorhia.mongodb.port=27017
+	ninjamorphia.mongodb.port=27017
-	ninjamorhia.mongodb.name=ninjamorphia
+	ninjamorphia.mongodb.name=ninjamorphia
-	ninjamorhia.models.package=models
+	ninjamorphia.models.package=models

 3) Install the module in your ninja framework conf/Module file: